Hudson & Rex: Broadcast

 Besides in Canada, Hudson & Rex has aired in the following countries (listed alphabetically): Armenia, Australia, Brazil, Bulgaria, China (Hong Kong), Czech Republic, Denmark, Egypt, Finland, France, Germany, Greece, Hungary, India, Indonesia, Israel, Italy, Japan, Latvia, Lithuania, Mexico, Netherlands, Norway, Philippines, Poland, Portugal, Romania, Singapore, Slovakia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates (UAE), United Kingdom, (UK), United States (USA and Puerto Rico USA), and Uruguay.
 It had been shown in over 100 countries and territories by 2020.

 Beta Film has the international English distribution rights for Hudson & Rex.
 Broadcaster RAI will begin showing episodes in Italy on Rai 3.

 In Germany with TNT Serie and Latin America with the Belleville Group.

-In Armenia, since September 30, 2022, Armenian Public TV airs the show.
+In Armenia, Armenian Public TV has aired the show since September 30, 2022.

 It has also been distributed in: France with France Televisions via Mediawan Rights, Lithuania with LRT, in Latvia with LTV, Uruguay with Channel 12, and Greece with ANT1.

 In Romania, the series started airing on the channel Diva on September 3, 2019.

 In the Netherlands, the show airs on FOX.

 NBC Universal secured rights for Eastern Europe and Africa.

 As of July 2020, the show is being broadcast in the Czech Republic on Televize Prima.

 All six seasons are being broadcast on the Alibi TV channel in the UK which shows fictional and non-fictional crime series.

 As of January 2021, the show is being broadcast in Slovakia on Jednotka.

 In Switzerland (Private Channel 5+) began broadcasting Hudson & Rex in 2024.

 In Denmark, the show airs on TV2 Charlie.

 In Portugal, the show airs on AXN.

 In the United States, the series airs on broadcast network Ion Plus, and cable network Up.
 Seasons 1–5 were also shown on Amazon Prime Video.
 Telemundo shows the series in Spanish in the U.S. territory of Puerto Rico.

 The European Comisario Rex / Inspector Rex aired in the United States on the V-me network with Latin American Spanish dubbing.